DigiJoe79/audiobook-maker-engines/README.md

 ### Debug/Test Engines

 Lightweight mock engines for testing the pipeline without GPU or ML dependencies.

+**Note:** Debug engines are only visible in development builds (npm run dev:tauri).
+They are automatically hidden from the catalog in frontend production releases.

 | Engine | Type | Platforms | Description |
 |--------|------|-----------|-------------|